cozy/cozy-docs/README.md

 # [Cozy](http://cozy.io) Docs

-Cozy Docs is the source respository for the [cozy.io](http://cozy.io) website.
+Cozy Docs is the source repository for the [cozy.io](http://cozy.io) website.

 ## Contribution